ibm-cloud-docs/assistant/create-convo-skill.md

 ## Creating a skill
 {: #creating-skills}

-You can create a skill from scratch or import a skill from a JSON file.
+You can create a skill from scratch, use a sample skill that is provided by IBM, or import a skill from a JSON file.

 Follow these steps to create a conversational skill: